Naturaily/Naturaily-netlify/_posts/2016-12-05-6-books-every-beginner-developer-needs-to-read.md

     <div class="recomended-book-text">
       <p>
-        Recommended by Paweł (Front-end Developer): Maybe it's not for beginners but it's definitely worth reading.
+        Recommended by Pawel (Front-end Developer): Maybe it's not for beginners but it's definitely worth reading.
 It is well written and really helpful for those experienced front-end developers who want to jump up to the next level.
       </p>

       <p>